The Democracy Collaborative is an action-oriented think-do tank building Community Wealth and the democratic economy.

 Deeper Dive

 At the heart of our approach is a recognition of the centrality of ownership.
-Who owns and controls capital is among the most fundamental questions of any political economy.
+Who owns and controls capital is among the most fundamental questions of political economy.
 Our deepening problems are not accidental but hardwired into how our economy functions.

 The institutional arrangements at the heart of today’s economy – private ownership, credit creation by commercial banks, global capital markets, giant publicly traded corporations – together form a powerful engine for the extraction of value.
 These relationships drive the outcomes we are seeing in terms of economic inequality, the racial wealth gap, and growing climate danger.